Disney World Essentials: What to Pack in Your Disney Day Bag

 The most necessary items to pack in your Disney day bag include your park tickets, maps, and touring plans!

-- Magic Bands or theme park tickets.
+- Your Magic Bands or theme park tickets.
+(Purchase them ahead of time.)

 - Park maps.
 You can pick these up at the parks if you haven’t printed any off ahead of time.